JoshuaAlvarez06/expo-nextjs-firebase-template/README.md

       └─ shared tsconfig you can extend from
 ```

-> In this template, we use `@pawrty` as a placeholder for package names.
+> In this template, we use `@acme` as a placeholder for package names.

 ## Quick Start